Key Takeaways

 Pool heat pumps all work on the same basic principle: they pull heat from the outside air and transfer it into your pool water.
 The big difference between models is how they control that heating output.

 Traditional heat pumps run at one fixed speed when they are on.
 Inverter heat pumps can adjust their speed up or down to match what the pool needs.
 That control difference affects efficiency, noise, and how steady your water temperature feels.
+Let’s further compare an inverter heat pump vs traditional heat pump to help you determine which one is right for you.

 “Inverter” refers to the way a heat pump controls its compressor (and usually its fan).
 Instead of being locked into one speed, an inverter system can continuously change speed and output.